Credit card balance insurance

 Some credit card balance insurance products also provide certain benefits for the credit card holder’s spouse.

 Credit card balance insurance is optional insurance and is a separate product from your credit card.
-You don’t need to sign up for credit card balance insurance to be approved for a credit card.
+You don’t need to sign up for credit card balance insurance to get approval for a credit card.

-Credit card balance insurance might not be right for you if you have coverage from another insurance policy.
-Compare the coverage and cost that you would get with other insurance options.
-For example, a term life insurance policy, disability insurance policy or your employer’s insurance plan may already provide you with similar coverage but there may be a difference in cost.
+Credit card balance insurance may not be right for you if you have coverage from another insurance policy.
+Compare the coverage and cost with other insurance options.
+They may already provide you with similar coverage but at a different cost.
+For example, a term life insurance policy, disability insurance policy or your employer’s insurance plan.

 Know your rights before you sign up for credit card balance insurance.